comunica/Article-SSWS2020-AMF/content/related-work.md

 servers can combine multiple interface features to assist supporting clients with query evaluation.
-An interface feature with approximate membership metadata [considerably reduced the number of membership requests to a server](cite:cites amf2015).
+An interface feature with approximate membership metadata for all variables in the requested triple patterns [considerably reduced the number of membership requests to a server](cite:cites amf2015).
 Client-side query engines can detect this AMF metadata, and use it test the membership of triples.